miladmostavi/icebox/README.md

 airplane mode.
 Your iOS device is now airgapped and you can start using Icebox.
 For security, never connect the iOS device to the internet after you have entered your seed into it.
-If you want to stop using it as a cold wallet do a hard reset before connecting it to the network again.
+If you want to stop using it as a cold wallet do a hard reset and erase all data before connecting it to the network again.

 ## Usage